 Fred Rowland starting coaching at West High School and coached wrestling for over 40 years.
 He was awarded the Utah Sports Hall of Fame Foundation/Distinguished High School Coach.
 He was also honored by the Freestyle Wrestling Association of Utah in recognition of over 20 years of service.
 Fred was the recipient of the Utah Wrestling Association, "Man of the Year" as well.

 Fred is one of two coaches in Utah prep wrestling history to win state titles at two different schools; West High in 1969 and Orem High in 1976.
-He also Mountain View's first wrestling coach when the school opened in 1980
+He also Mountain View's first wrestling coach when the school opened in 1980 and in 1982 his team placed second.

 As a BYU wrestler 6-1, 167-pounder fashioned an impressive 125-14-1 career record to become the winningest collegiate wrestler in the history of not only the state of Utah but also the WAC.
 He helped BYU to 20th-, 12th-, 6th-, and 14th-place NCAA team finishes.
 Twice in 1979, his senior year, Brad was ranked number one in the nation by the Amateur Wrestling News.
 Brad was the first wrestler in the then 17-year history of the Mountain Intercollegiate Wrestling Association to win four MIWA crowns.
 The three-time conference champion also set the WAC record for career tournament victories, 69-13-0, and became the first Cougar and only the third wrestler in league history to be ranked number one nationally.
 He also set the Western Athletic Conference record for most season dual meet victories (18).
 After he finished competing for BYU, he coached wrestling at Spanish Fork High School from 1984 to 1990.
 His program produced 21 individual state champions, nine of whom went on to the college level, finishing among the state's top five teams five times, winning the state championship in 1988.
 Brad was a BYU 1996 Hall of Fame Inductee.